Dantun1/Custom-Hash-Table/README.md

 # Custom-Hash-Table
-Pure Python Hash Table implementation
+A pure Python Hash Table implementation using test-driven development.